assaabloy-ppi/salt-channel/files/spec-salt-channel.md

                   Figure 1: Salt Channel messages.

-Each peer holds a long-term signing key pair known.
-The public signing key is assumed to the known to the other peer a priori.
+Each peer holds a long-term signing key pair.
+The public signing of the other peer is assumed to be known a priori.
-Also, each peer generates an ephemeral encryption key pair for use exclusively for this one session.
+In addition to the signing key pair, each peer generates an ephemeral encryption key pair for use exclusively for one Salt Channel session.

-The handshake begins with Client sending his ephemeral public encryption key (ClientEncKey) to the server and the server responds with sending his ephemeral public encryption key (ServerEncKey) back to Client.
-The first message, m1, also contains ProtocolVersion and optionally the Server's public signature key.
+The handshake begins with Client sending his ephemeral public encryption key (ClientEncKey) to the server and the server responding with his ephemeral public encryption key (ServerEncKey).
+The first message, M1, also contains ProtocolVersion and optionally the Server's public signature key.
 More on that later.

 So, in the first part of the handshake (M1, M2), Client and Server exchanges their ephemeral public keys in cleartext.
 After that, the peers can create a common secret using Diffie-Hellman key agreement.
-This secret is used to encrypt all of the following messages (m3, m4, ApplicationData).
+This secret is used to encrypt all of the following messages (M3, M4, ApplicationData).
 At this stage the peers can communicate confidentially.
 However, they have not authenticated to each other so they do not know who they communicate with yet.

 Messages M3, M4 achieve mutual authentication.
 In message M3,
 Server sends his public signature key together with the signature of